stevelorenz/comnetsemu/doc/vm_setup_issues.md

         It is suggested to make sure the used editor/IDE on Windows host OS save files with Unix-style format to avoid conflicts.
         You can also disable synced folder feature in Vagrantfile by commenting out lines starts with `comnetsemu.vm.synced_folder`.

+2. Issue: Failed to open xterms for running nodes.

+    * Potential cause:
+    The terminal you use does not support X11-forwarding via SSH.

+    * Solution:
+    [Mobaxterm](https://mobaxterm.mobatek.net/) could be used as the console to solve the problem.